KeyboardWarrior26/airbnb-project-clone/README.md

 - **Securing Payments:** Ensures payment transactions are not intercepted or altered during processing.
 - **Maintaining Platform Integrity:** Prevents malicious users from exploiting the system or gaining unauthorized control over features.
 - **Building User Trust:** A secure platform assures users that their data and interactions are safe, enhancing credibility and adoption.

+## CI/CD Pipeline

+CI/CD stands for Continuous Integration and Continuous Deployment.
+It is a set of practices that allow developers to automatically build, test, and deploy code whenever changes are made.
+This process ensures that code is always in a deployable state and helps catch bugs early in the development cycle.

+CI/CD pipelines are crucial in this project to maintain code quality, ensure consistent testing, and enable smooth deployments.
+It helps teams deliver new features faster and more reliably.

+**Tools we may use:**
+- **GitHub Actions** – For automating workflows such as testing and deployment.
+- **Docker** – For containerizing the application to ensure consistent environments across development, testing, and production.